E3nviction/LiberIPad/README.md

 # LiberIPad
 A trolling "jailbreak" for my Ipad

+## Installation
+To install this on your Ipad, you'll need to go into the Pyto app,
+then navigate to the "PyPI" tab,
+install the "gitpython" package,
+and run the command.

 ## What is it?
 So, how exactly does this "jailbreak" work.
 Well first of all we shouln't directly call it a "jailbreak",